 The fundamental work of HOPES is expanding the capacity for allied health education in nursing and medical laboratory technology programs, according to PTC President Robert Musgrove.
 Distance learning is integral to every phase of the program.
 Distance “eliminating” learning equipment (videoconferencing technology) will be placed at six partner sites.
 Significant enhancements will also be made to the distance learning program run by the East Central Minnesota Educational Cable Cooperative (ECMECC), which is affiliated with 13 school districts in east central Minnesota.

 According to the DOL, $225 million in grant awards will be used nationally to train 15,000 people in job skills needed to access careers in health care, IT and other high growth fields.
 Through existing partnerships with local employers, the recipients of the grants have already identified roughly 10,000 job openings for skilled workers that likely will become available in the next two years in areas like nursing, pharmacy technology and information technology.
+Many people are opting to get an online bsn to dnp degree for this reason.
 The grants will fund 55 separate training programs in 30 states to help train people for secure, well-paid health jobs and meet the growing employment demand for health workers.

 PTC’s statistics show that Chisago, Isanti, Kanabec, Mille Lacs and Pine counties in Minnesota and Burnett and Polk counties in Wisconsin are facing an escalating amount of retirees, a growing demand for health care, fewer workers, an average unemployment rate of over 9 percent and unemployed workers staying on unemployment insurance longer.
 Pine Technical College responded by gathering partners from area school districts, higher education, healthcare providers and the workforce development center system in 2007 to address a regional worker shortage.
 Initially the group — dubbed the Healthcare Alliance — consisted of 12 partners.
 Nearly three years later and more than two dozen partners strong, the assembly has “built a vision for a strong, qualified workforce with opportunities for professional growth,” according to Musgrove.